-SICSIC is the oldest active group on campus and with only 6 members each year, is a secret society that few are lucky enough to be tapped for.
+SICSIC is the oldest active group on campus.
+With only 6 members each year, it is a secret society that few are lucky enough to be tapped for.
 The goal of SICSIC is to be the school spirit leaders of BGSU.
-They show up at football games, on campus activities, or even right behind you to photobomb your selfie and are always ready to share their love of BGSU!
+They show up at football games, on-campus activities, or even right behind you to photobomb your selfie and are always ready to share their love of BGSU!

-SICSIC sez for more information on Bowling Green State University, click here.
+SICSIC sez for more information on Bowling Green State University.

 11. The Primal Scream/Silent Dance Party

 Carleton College (Northfield, MN)